 This month, our Home-Based program brought families together for learning and connection.
 At a recent socialization gathering in Back of the Yards, children explored textures and colors through arts and crafts, while parents connected and received helpful safety tips from our program nurse.

-Home-Based families also participated in NAEYC’s Week of the Young Child, engaging in activities that emphasized the value of early learning.
+Home-Based families also participated in NAEYC’s Week of the Young Child, engaging in activities that emphasized the importance of early learning.
 These moments continue to strengthen the bonds within our families and community.

 Apr Hb New